Wh1t3Fox/CS555-Proj/README.md

 ####Simplified Version, hopefully it is correct.
 We are given two graphs G1 and G2.
 - Randomly permute G2 to get a new graph which we save as Q. The permutation is saved as α.
 - Obtain a subgraph of Q using α and save it as Q'.
+This is based off of G' (a subgraph of G2)
 - the isomorphism between G1 and Q' using α is stored as π
 - Commit to Q and send to Victor
 - Victor either asks for: